-On May 5, 2022, the Company announced that it had closed its previously-announced and upsized nonbrokered private placement offering of 25,000,000 Common Shares at a price of \$0.80 per Common Share for aggregate gross proceeds of \$20 million.
+On May 5, 2022, the Company announced the closing of its previously-announced and upsized nonbrokered private placement offering of 25,000,000 Common Shares at a price of \$0.80 per Common Share for aggregate gross proceeds of \$20 million.

-During the annual and special meeting of shareholders held on April 19, 2022, the Company's shareholders approved the name change of the Company from "CopperBank Resources Corp." to "Faraday Copper Corp."
+At the annual and special meeting of shareholders held on April 19, 2022, the Company's shareholders approved the name change of the Company from "CopperBank Resources Corp." to "Faraday Copper Corp."
 In addition, the following directors were elected to serve on the board of the Company: Katherine Arnold, Audra Walsh, Robert Doyle and Randy Engel.